fazreil/web-pen/README.md

 The other line says `links: -dvwa` which tells docker that this services have a direct connection to dvwa service, enabling us to call dvwa by service name.
 This is useful in the `command` section above.

+TODO: draw a picture of network diagram defined by web-pen network.

 ### Running docker-compose

 Running docker-compose script is simple, you can do that with the follwing command: